ialbert/bio/docs/bio-explain.md

 ## Explain term by identifier

-If you know a identifier like `bio explain SO:0000147` or `bio explain GO:2000147`
+If you know the identifier then you may use it directly `bio explain SO:0000147` or `bio explain GO:2000147`

 ## Explain more complex terms

-All words  has match exactly thus try simpler terms, before going full length
+All words have to match exactly; thus, try simpler terms before going full length.

     bio explain regulation